F4

 • Step 2 – Check mounting and exposure: Ensure the sensor is not touching hot surfaces and is exposed to outdoor air.
 Reposition if necessary.

-• Step 3 – Inspect wiring and connector: Follow the sensor cable to the outdoor PCB and verify the connector is secure and wires are intact.
+• Step 3 – Inspect wiring and connector: Follow the sensor cable to the outdoor PCB and verify the connector is secure and the wires are intact.

 • Step 4 – Replace sensor: If the sensor body is cracked or corroded, replace it with the correct Gree ambient sensor.